2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Methodologies

 \subsubsection{T-2.5D}

-The T-2.5D is generated by adding four 3D SDAs to T-2D.
+To keep a low computational cost, we kept most of the 2D components unchanged, and design T-2.5D by simply adding four 3D SDAs to T-2D.
+In our implementation, a 3D volume is represented as a tensor of shape (B, C, T, X, I), where the five dimensions denote the batch size, channel number, time sample, crossline point, and inline point, respectively.
+As shown in Fig \ref{fig4}a, at the beginning of T-2.5D, the tensor is permuted to a shape of (B, I, C, T, X) by reordering its dimensions.
+Subsequently, the B and I dimensions are merged, resulting in a tensor of shape (B×I, C, T, X).
+This reshaping makes the tensor compatible with the input requirements of the 2D network components.
+The tensor shapes are labeled in dark green in Fig. \ref{fig4}a.
 In Fig. \ref{fig4}a, we place a 3D SDA before each 2D Transformer encoder.
 As shown in Fig. \ref{fig4}b, the 3D SDA is composed of two linear layers and a depth-wise 3D Conv (DWConv3d).
 Specifically, the first linear layer is used to project the input feature into a 3D space, allowing the following DWConv3d to capture abundant spatial contextual information.
+The tensor is restored to the shape (B, C, T, X, I) only before being input to DWConv3d, and is converted back to (B×I, C, T, X) immediately after DWConv3d.
 Another linear layer is used to project the feature back to the original dimension.
 A residual connection is utilized to send the input to the output, to prevent potential information loss.